bytecodealliance/rustix/README.md

       provenance all the way down to the syscalls.

- * libc, which uses the [`libc`] crate which provides bindings to native `libc` libraries on Unix-family platforms, and [`windows-sys`] for Winsock2 on Windows, and is portable to many OS's.
+ * libc, which uses the [`libc`] crate which provides bindings to native `libc` libraries on Unix-family platforms, and [`windows-sys`] for Winsock on Windows, and is portable to many OS's.

 The linux_raw backend is enabled by default on platforms which support it.
 To